Influential spreaders for recurrent epidemics on networks

 In Fig.~\ref{fig:bn_small}(a) we first compare the probability $1-\av{b}$ of observing a finite avalanche calculated within the QMF approach [Eq.~(\ref{bn})] with numerical results for $\gamma=2.25$.
 It turns out clearly that QMF is very accurate in reproducing the behavior of $1-\av{b}$.
 The bending of the numerical curves for small $\lambda-1$ is due to finite size effects reflecting the existence of a size-dependent effective threshold.
 As $N$ increases the agreement between theory and numerics extends to lower values of $\lambda-1$, confirming that the QMF threshold estimate is asymptotically exact~\cite{Ferreira2012,Silva2019}.
 The other two panels display instead the accuracy of the fully analytical predictions obtained when also the annealed network approximation is implemented.
 Also in this case we find a very good agreement between theory and simulations.
 Note that no parameter has been fitted.

 In Fig.~\ref{fig:bn_large} the same analysis is performed for $\gamma=3.50$.
 The scenario is completely different.
 Also in this case the agreement between theory and simulations for what concerns $1-\av{b}$ holds above a size-dependent threshold, but now the threshold moves toward {\em larger} values of $\lambda-1$ as $N$ is increased.
-This shows that the actual SIS threshold is larger than the QMF prediction, $\lambda_c > \lambda_c^{QMF}=1$, and the discrepancy grows with the system size~\cite{Boguna2013,Castellano2019}.
+This shows that the actual SIS threshold is larger than the QMF prediction, $\lambda_c > \lambda_c^{QMF}=1$, and the discrepancy grows with the system size~\cite{Boguna2013,Castellano2020}.